viklund/courses/assembly/1611/exercises/illumina_assembly.md

 #### Abyss

-First go to your folder RhodoAssembly and make a new folder using `mkdir Abyss`.
+First go to your work directory and make a new folder using `mkdir Abyss`.

 Now load the necessary modules: